Democratic Republic of The Congo Battling Ebola Outbreaks

 How International Medical Corps is helping in the fight against Ebola

-Since 2018, the Democratic Republic of the Congo (DRC) has almost constantly suffered from outbreaks of Ebola virus disease, hemorrhagic fever with an alarmingly high mortality rate.
-Given our experience helping to lead the response to the 2014 Ebola outbreak in West Africa, International Medical Corps was called on in April 2018 to help the DRC fight an outbreak in Équateur province, in the country’s northwest, and has since responded to more.
+The deadly Ebola virus continues to plague countries in Africa.
+Since 2018, the Democratic Republic of the Congo (DRC) has almost constantly suffered from outbreaks of Ebola virus disease, a hemorrhagic fever with an alarmingly high mortality rate.
+Given our experience helping to lead the response to the 2014 Ebola outbreak in West Africa, International Medical Corps was called on in April 2018 to help the DRC fight an outbreak in Équateur province, in the country’s west, and has since responded to more.

 In early February 2021, new cases of Ebola emerged in North Kivu, on the country’s conflict-ridden eastern edge, dashing hopes that the disease had been eradicated from the country after the previous outbreak, in Équateur, had officially been declared over in November 2020.
 Our teams, already on the ground, immediately began work with the Ministry of Health to battle the disease.